Anemll/foundation-model-evals/README.md

 FoundationModelEval [benchmarks...] [startQuestion] [maxShots] [options]

 Arguments:
-  benchmarks       - One or more: mmlu, arc-easy, arc-challenge, boolq (default: mmlu) startQuestion    - Question number to start from (default: 1) maxShots         - Number of few-shot examples (0-10, default: 5)
+  benchmarks       - One or more: mmlu, stdmmlu, arc-easy, arc-challenge, boolq (default: mmlu) startQuestion    - Question number to start from (default: 1) maxShots         - Number of few-shot examples (0-10, default: 5)